Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who

 Thumb Drives Use Flash Memory Technology

-The USB flash disk is small, light in weight, compact and more accommodating (in terms of the data it can store) as compared to the floppy disk.
+The USB flash disk is small, lightweight, compact, and more accommodating (in terms of the data it can store) than the floppy disk.
 It uses flash memory technology to store data.

 A USB flash drive can be kept on a keychain, carried around your neck, and can also be worn on your wrist like a watch.
 Their small size and compatibility make them a good choice for professionals to carry, even across the border.

 Uses of Flash Drives

 A USB flash disk drive is very important because it can be used for various reasons:

-- For data transportation – it can be used to carry and transfer your digital content from one computer to another swiftly.
+- Data transportation: It can be used to carry and transfer your digital content from one computer to another swiftly.

-- For data backup – you can use a flash disk drive to backup your important files, documents, and software.
+- Data backup: You can use a flash disk drive to backup your important files, documents, and software.